Jorge Bagration of Mukhrani: Head of the Royal House of Georgia

-Giorgi was recognised in 1991 by the Georgian government and parliament as head of the former royal family despite rival claims by other branches of the Bagrationi Dynasty.
+Giorgi was recognised in 1991 by the Georgian government and parliament as head of the former royal family despite rival claims by other branches of the Bagrationi dynasty.
 He inherited from his father the titles Duke of the Lasos, Prince of Kakhetia, Kartalia and Mukhraneli.
 He was also Grand Master of the Order of the Eagle of Georgia and the Tunic of Our Lord Jesus Christ, and the Protector Egregio of Divisa of the Old Cavalry and Devotion of San Miguel the Milagroso.

 Prince Giorgi made his first visit to his ancestral homeland to bury his father's ashes in 1995.
 He lived in Marbella, Spain most of his life, but moved to Georgia, where his sons David and Irakli lived.
 He died in Tbilisi on 16 January 2008 from complications of hepatitis.
 He was interred among his ancestors, the kings of Georgia, in the Svetitskhoveli Cathedral in Mtskheta on 20 January 2008.

 Family

-Jorge married, firstly, Doña María de las Mercedes Zornoza y Ponce de León (14 August 1942, Madrid – 17 March 2020, Villafranca del Castillo).
+Jorge married, firstly, María de las Mercedes Zornoza y Ponce de León (14 August 1942, Madrid – 17 March 2020, Villafranca del Castillo).
 Their children were: